I ride campaign

 In 2011, we displayed our I ride campaign on 15 bus benches in North and Northeast Portland from May through November.
 Over 5,000 individuals were exposed to the campaign, which features images of our program participants from New Columbia and Hacienda CDC and is a celebration of the variety of reasons why people choose to ride bicycles.
 The I ride images, coupled with programs to help people access bicycling, have helped to change perceptions about bicycling and increase ridership within underrepresented communities.
 The champions that have emerged through these programs have become the most powerful spokespeople and advocates for bicycling who help to inspire other people to ride in their neighborhood everyday.

 We have collected portraits for past 2 years for the I ride campaign at many community events, including the NE Sunday Parkways, Fiets of Parenthood, and the Alberta Street Fair.
-Check out our “I ride” gallery below.
+Check out our “I ride” gallery on our Flickr page.